After Virtue by Alasdair MacIntyre: A Detailed Guide

 MacIntyre contends that mainstream debates around distributive justice founder on an irresolvable conflict between two competing conceptions of justice:

-The conflict between these two views, according to MacIntyre, is deep and rationally interminable within the liberal framework.
-Each side advances principles that are not merely different, but fundamentally incommensurable with those of the other side.
+The conflict between these two views, according to MacIntyre, is deep and persistent within the liberal framework.
+Each side advances principles that do not share a common measure for comparison, so the disagreement tends not to resolve by argument alone.

-There is no rational way to weigh the primacy of entitlement against the demands of fair distribution - these are based on entirely different justificatory grounds that liberal theory cannot reconcile.
+There is no agreed liberal standard for weighing the primacy of entitlement against the demands of fair distribution - these are based on entirely different justificatory grounds that liberal theory cannot reconcile.
 As MacIntyre puts it:

-Confronted by a given piece of property or resource, A [the entitlement view] will be apt to claim that it is justly his because he owns it...; B [the distributive view] will be apt to claim that it justly ought to be someone else's, because they need it much more...
-Our pluralist culture possesses no method of weighing, no rational criterion for deciding between claims based on legitimate entitlement against claims based on need.
+Confronted by a given piece of property or resource, A will be apt to claim that it is justly his because he owns it-he acquired it legitimately, he earned it; B will be apt to claim that it justly ought to be someone else’s, because they need it much more, and if they do not have it, their basic needs will not be met.
+But our pluralist culture possesses no method of weighing, no rational criterion for deciding between claims based on legitimate entitlement against claims based on need.

 The Critique of Rawls and Nozick